John M. Grantland

 In 1995, John left the Marine Corps and joined J.R.
 Murphy at the Sweeny Wingate Murphy and Barrow firm.
 He tried a number of cases as an associate with remarkable success.
 John and J.R. left Sweeny Wingate Murphy and Barrow on his daughter’s first birthday to start Murphy & Grantland in 1997.

 Originally from Anderson, S.C., John learned the importance of honesty, customer service and hard work from his parents.
 His grandfather and father ran a local bakery and his mother worked at AnMed Health Hospital for over 40 years.

-John has been married for over twenty years to the former Rebecca DuBard of Blythewood, S.C., and they have three children.
+John has been married for more than twenty-five years to the former Rebecca DuBard of Blythewood, S.C., and they have three children.
 John is active in his church, Shandon United Methodist, where he sings in the choir and teaches the three-year-old Sunday School Class.
-John is an Eagle Scout and is also a Den Leader for Cub Scout Pack 10.
+John is an Eagle Scout and is also Assistant Scoutmaster for Boy Scout Troop 10.